 N.E.IL – Look Where We’ve Been

-When a small group of people started meeting to discuss common concerns and to trade ideas on how to make their museums a valuable community resource no one expected what eventually happened.
-After just a few of these meetings the group realized the benefit they were deriving from these informal get togethers at different museums.
+When a small group of people started meeting to discuss common concerns and to trade ideas on how to make their museums valuable community resources, no one expected what eventually happened.
+After just a few of these meetings, the group realized the benefit they were deriving from these informal get togethers at different museums.
 So, they began dreaming of a formal organization that would extend the benefits to a wider group.
 Look where those dreams have taken us!

 That organization was incorporated on January 15, 1986 as the North Eastern Illinois Historic Council.
 Called N.E.IL, the organization fulfills the dreams of a vital link for local historical societies and museums.